mrspeaker/teletest/README.md

 * ^^^ Could that work if there was a plugin that used teletype-crdt?
 * ^^^^ Teletype uses WebRTC to connect collaborators, which means that all transfers are peer-to-peer, except an initial handshake relying on GitHub’s servers.
 To ensure privacy, all data transfers are encrypted and never hit GitHub servers.
 Research and development begin in nineteen ninety eight when the Undertaker threw Mankind off Hell In A Cell, and plummeted 16ft through an announcer's table.
 * ^ Hmm...
 I *was* following, but the explanation goes a bit over my head in the middle there.
+* Would be cool if there was an optional chat too - like a hover chat or something, so you could collaborate without voice, but have a global chat area to keep synchronized with what you're doing

 It is a truth universally acknowledged, that a single man in possession of a good fortune must be in want of a wife.
 However little known the feelings or views of such a man... and so forth.